 Associate Degrees of Applied Science Degrees.
-The degree programs are delivered in 28 modules.
-Modules consist of 45 or 30 clock hours and 2.25 quarter credits.
+The degree programs are delivered in 28 to 30 modules.
+Modules consist of 30, 45 or 60 clock hours and a minimum of 2.25 quarter credits.
 Morning, afternoon and evening students are scheduled to complete a module every two or three weeks.
 Students can complete training in 60 or 84 weeks, depending on their schedule.